Farm holidays in ... with Holiday on the Alm

 Yes, absolutely!
 Many families swear by alpine holidays because children have a freedom here like nowhere else.
 No roads, no dangers, just meadows to romp around in.
 However, there are differences:

-Mountain farm: Perfect for families with children of all ages.
-Comfortable accommodations, often with a playground , animals to feed, and a children's program.
+Perfect for families with children of all ages.
+Comfortable apartments, often with a playground , animals to feed, and a children's program.
 The farms are accessible by car, and you can easily transport strollers and luggage.

-Alpine hut: More suitable for older children aged 8 and up.
+More suitable for older children aged 8 and up.
 The climb to the hut can be strenuous, especially with luggage.
-However, it's an adventure children will never forget: sleeping without electricity, fetching water from the well, counting shooting stars at night.
+But it's an adventure children will never forget: sleeping without electricity, fetching water from the well, counting shooting stars at night.

-Tip: Many family-friendly farms offer guided hikes to alpine pastures for children, where a farmer tells stories, shows off animals, and explains how alpine farming works.
-More exciting than any museum!
+Tip: Many family-friendly farms offer guided alpine hikes for children, where a farmer tells stories, shows animals and explains how alpine farming works.

 An alpine hut is located directly on the alpine pasture, usually above 1500 meters, often only accessible on foot, and was originally built as accommodation for herdsmen.
 Many alpine huts are rustic, some without electricity or running water, others modernized with solar panels.
 You are self-sufficient, completely secluded, and surrounded by nature.
 A mountain farm lies at a lower altitude, usually between 1000 and 1500 meters, is accessible by car, and is farmed year-round.
 It offers modern holiday apartments or rooms, often with breakfast or half-board.
 The farm usually has an alpine pasture further up where the animals graze in the summer.
-You can hike up, but the accommodation is more comfortable.
-For families and those who appreciate comfort, the mountain farm is better; for adventurers, the alpine hut is the way to go.
+For families and those seeking comfort, the mountain farm is better; for adventurers, the alpine hut is the ideal choice.

 The classic alpine pasture season runs from mid-May to the end of September.
 Many alpine enthusiasts consider early autumn in September the most beautiful time: the weather is often more stable than in summer, the temperatures are pleasantly warm, the alpine meadows are golden, and there are fewer tourists.
-At the end of September, the traditional cattle drive takes place, when the decorated cows descend to the valley – a festival not to be missed.
+At the end of September, the traditional cattle drive takes place, when the decorated cows descend to the valley.
 Early summer in June is also enchanting, when everything is in bloom and nature awakens.
 July and August are peak season with long days and warm weather, but also crowded hiking trails and higher prices.
-Some farms also offer winter holidays, but then you'll find snowshoes and complete silence instead of green meadows.
+Some farms also offer winter holidays, then with snowshoeing and total silence instead of green meadows.

-Absolutely, if you choose the right farm!
+Absolutely, if you choose the right farm.
 Mountain farms accessible by car and offering comfortable accommodations are perfect for older people.
 The air is healthy, the pace of life is slower, and you still have all the amenities.
 Many farms are situated so that you can hike directly from the house onto level alpine trails without any steep climbs.
-Alpine huts that are only accessible on foot are more suitable for fitter seniors who are good walkers.
-The high altitude above 1500 meters can be taxing for those with heart or circulatory problems, so talk to your doctor beforehand.
-Generally speaking, mountain farms between 1000 and 1300 meters are ideal—not too high but still with an alpine feel.
-Look for accessible accommodations if needed; some farms have ground-floor apartments.
+Alpine huts accessible only on foot are more suitable for fitter seniors.
+The high altitude above 1500 meters can be taxing for those with heart or circulatory problems, so consult your doctor beforehand.
+Mountain farms between 1000 and 1300 meters are ideal: not too high, but still with an alpine feel.

 It largely depends on the accommodation.
 Modern mountain farms usually have Wi-Fi and good mobile phone reception, especially at lower altitudes around 1000 to 1200 meters.
 The higher and more remote the location, the worse the reception becomes.
-Many alpine huts above 1500 meters have no mobile phone reception or internet access, some intentionally so to facilitate a digital detox.
+Many alpine huts above 1500 meters have no mobile phone reception and no internet, some intentionally so to allow for a digital detox.
 If internet access is important to you, be sure to ask before booking.
 For emergencies, most huts have a satellite phone or radio.
-Tip: Take advantage of the opportunity for a digital detox!
-After a few days, most guests are grateful for the break from their phones and enjoy simply being in the mountains and experiencing the peace and quiet.

 Many mountain farms and alpine pastures are certified organic and sell their products directly.
-You can often buy alpine cheese, butter, yogurt, bacon, eggs, and sometimes even honey directly from the farm.
+You can often buy alpine cheese, butter, yogurt, bacon, eggs, and sometimes honey directly from the farm.
 The quality is excellent because the animals graze on grass and herbs all summer long instead of concentrated feed.
 Some farms have small farm shops, while others sell on request.
-This isn't the case with purely alpine huts without any livestock farming, but there's often a farm in the valley that can supply you.
-Tip: Ask when booking which products you can buy.
-Many guests stock up and take cheese, bacon, and butter home with them.
 If the farm is certified organic , all products are guaranteed to be organic and usually of particularly high quality.

 Top Farm Award: Excellent Alpine Farms

 Every year, we award the Top Farm Award to particularly welcoming and authentic farms.
-Many of the award-winning farms manage their own alpine pastures, produce traditional alpine cheese, and offer guests unforgettable mountain experiences.
-These award-winning farming families are passionate about alpine farming, maintain old traditions, and warmly welcome their guests.
+Many award-winning farms manage their own alpine pastures, produce traditional alpine cheese, and offer guests unforgettable mountain experiences.
 You can find out more about the award on our Top Farm Award page .
+The current Top Farm 2026 winners among the alpine farms can be found directly, filtered by your search criteria.

 Find your alpine holiday now

-Ready for summit views and the sound of cowbells?
-Over 55 farms and alpine huts between 1000 and 2000 meters altitude are waiting for you.
-From rustic cabins without electricity to modern mountain farms with all the comforts, from Bavaria to South Tyrol, for families and those seeking peace and quiet.
-Filter your search by altitude, amenities, and region and find your perfect spot in the mountains!
+59 farms and alpine huts between 1000 and 2000 meters altitude, no booking fees, direct inquiry with the farm.
+From rustic cabins without electricity to modern mountain farms with half-board, from Bavaria to South Tyrol, for families and those seeking peace and quiet.
+Filter by altitude, amenities, and region to find your perfect spot in the mountains.

 Interesting Farms